Updated: Aug 23

 But while we wait, that doesn’t mean that there aren’t other museums of interest in Cairo; far from it.
-From the world-famous Cairo Museum to the lesser-known but still very interesting Museum of Textiles, there are a bunch of museums worth checking out at least once, whether you’re an Egyptian local or a visitor to Cairo.
+From the world-famous Cairo Museum to the newly-renovated National Museum of Egyptian Civilization to the lesser-known but still very interesting Museum of Textiles, there are a bunch of museums worth checking out at least once, whether you’re an Egyptian local or a visitor to Cairo.

 1. Museum of Egyptian Antiquities (Cairo Museum)